Tissue Sample Donors

 The investigators are obligated to make every effort to maintain the confidentiality of the information resulting from your genetic sequence, however even if the sample is not identified/coded, it is theoretically possible to link between you and your entire genetic information, if another person has information about part of your genetic sequence.

 With all the above in mind, know that your biological samples may eventually contribute to medical discovery and help a new generation of patients worldwide.

 How to Become a Biological Donor

-Both an explanatory form and a consent form are provide below, in English and in Hebrew.
+Both an explanatory form and a consent form are provided in English and in Hebrew.

-Download the approrpriate document and read explanations therein carely.
+Please read the explanations therein carely.
 Do not hesitate to contact us for further explanation or clarification from the team member who originally approached you.
 If you decide to agree to donate to the repository, fill in your details and sign in the designated place of the Consent Form.